menialfob/avr-deq-volume-control/README.md

 ### Running with Docker Compose

-1. Ensure Docker and Docer Compose is installed
+1. Ensure Docker and Docker Compose is installed

 2. Create or copy the docker-compose.yml file from this repo